Flag Denmark

 If you’re not from the EU/EEA, you must obtain a residence permit and job before considering entering Denmark.
 You need to snag a job offer from someone in Denmark first.
 The employer might need to prove that no one in Denmark could fill the spot.
 However, some schemes are in place to smooth out the edges for you.

-• The Positive List: includes jobs where Denmark lacks skilled workers.
+• The Positive List includes jobs for which Denmark lacks skilled workers.
 Outsiders with job proposals in these areas can get a work permit.

 • The Pay Limit Scheme grants work permits to individuals securing a job with an annual salary exceeding a specific limit.

 • The Fast-Track Scheme enables approved businesses to hire international staff quickly and efficiently.
-You can find all you need about applying for work permits on Denmark’s immigration site.
+You can find all the information you need about applying for work permits on Denmark’s immigration website.
 New Denmark

 b.
 Job Market and Sectors with High Demand

-Denmark’s economy includes several different industries, and many of them are looking for workers from abroad.
+Denmark’s economy encompasses various industries, and many of them are seeking workers from abroad.

 • Information Technology (IT): Denmark’s tech scene is booming.
 Software developers, IT consultants, and data analysts are in hot demand.

-• Engineering: Engineers in civil, mechanical, and electrical domains are always needed.
+• Engineering: Engineers in the civil, mechanical, and electrical domains are always in demand.

 • Healthcare: There is a significant need for medical professionals, such as doctors, nurses, and dentists, in less populated areas.